Yasirwiifto/SubaxTech/README.md

 <a href="https://yasirwiifto.github.io/SubaxTech/" target="_blank"> Click to see the website</a>

-# Introduction
+# Subax Tech
  Subax Tech is a web design and development agency.
 This is just a practice of how I want to build my web agency.
 This idea of having a web agency the way it started was; I was talking to one of my best friends and we were discussing how to have our business and then he told me this idea and that's how it started.

 # User Experience
 ## Business owner goals